By Carlito Rovira

 Although permits were not required the organizers requested permission to have the event out of respect for the sympathetic mayor of Ponce.
 The organizers were granted a legal permit to proceed with their plans.

-The notorious U.S. Army Gen. Blanton Winship was appointed colonial governor by U.S. President Franklin D. Roosevelt.
-Despite the “progressive” and “liberal” projections made by bourgeois historians and apologists, Roosevelt was just as brutal as any colonizing head of state acting with imperial arrogance.
-Boricuas suffered tremendously under the FDR administration and Winship’s racist implementation of colonial policy.
+The notorious U.S. Army General Blanton Winship was appointed colonial governor by U.S. President Franklin D. Roosevelt.
+Despite the “progressive” and “liberal” projections made by bourgeois historians and “liberal” apologists, Roosevelt was just as brutal as any colonizing head of state acting with impunity.
+Boricuas suffered tremendously under the FDR administration and Gen. Blanton Winship’s racist implementation of colonial policy.

-Outright brutality through military rule was the preferred form of government by the United States.
-Winship tried everything possible to stop the nationalist protest, including using blatant gangster-type methods aimed to intimidate.
+Outright brutality through military rule was the preferred form of administering colonialism.
+Winship tried everything possible to stop the scheduled nationalist event, including using blatant gangster-type methods aimed to intimidate.

-In this period of intense repression, the U.S. government, through Winship, sought to stamp out all nationalist sentiments of self-identity — especially the quest for independence and self-determination.
+In this period of intense repression, the U.S. government, through Winship, sought to stamp out all nationalist sentiments and the self-identity of the colonized nation — especially its quest for independence and self-determination.

 A Nationalist color guard in military formation unveiled the outlawed Puerto Rican flag.
-With clenched fists in the air, the crowd began to proudly sing “La Borinqueña” — the original (revolutionary) national anthem of the Puerto Rican people.
+With clenched fists in the air, the crowd began to sing “La Borinqueña” — the original (revolutionary) version of the national anthem of the Puerto Rican people.

 At this point, the police had completely sealed off the area where the nationalist protest was gathering.
-With grenades, tear-gas bombs, carbine rifles and machine guns, under the directions of Winship and the central colonial government, the police prepared the bloody onslaught.
+With grenades, tear-gas bombs, carbine rifles and Tommy sub-machine guns, under the directions of Blanton Winship the police prepared for the bloody onslaught.

 Once the crowd began to march, knowing that the mostly young participants were unarmed, the police did the unimaginable — they opened fire.

-The barrage lasted about 5 minutes.
-The participants which included elderly and children helplessly attempted to escape the horror.
-The entire gathering began to desperately run to save their lives from bullets flying everywhere.
-People screamed in horror as they witnessed the chaos and blood splattering from the bodies of their compatriots who fell to the ground from gunshots wounds.
+The barrage lasted about 13 minutes.
+The participants which included elderly and children helplessly attempted to escape the unexpected horror.
+People began to desperately run to save their lives from bullets flying everywhere.
+They screamed terrified witnessing the chaos and blood splattering bodies of compatriots who fell to the ground from gunshots wounds.

-When the shooting ended, 19 people had been killed and over 200 lay wounded.
-It was concluded that those who died were shot in the back.
+When the shooting ended, 21 people had been killed and over 200 wounded.
+The American Civil Liberties Union investigated the tragedy.
+It was concluded by forensic investigation that those who died were shot in the back.
 The event brought sadness and shock throughout Puerto Rico.
-The funeral procession for the martyrs was one of the largest in the country’s history — about 200,000 people attended.
+The funeral procession for the martyrs was one of the largest in the country’s history — about 20,000 people attended.

-The cruelty of the Ponce Massacre sheds light on the many heinous acts committed by the U.S. government against the Puerto Rican people.
+The cruelty of the Ponce Massacre sheds light on the many heinous acts committed by the U.S. in Puerto Rico.
 Destruction, death, plunder and rape are the trademarks of colonialism.
-U.S. rulers perceive Puerto Ricans as expendable; let us not forget how Washington officials allowed 4,743 Puerto Ricans to die from neglect, following the devastation of Hurricane Maria.
+U.S. rulers perceive Puerto Ricans as expendable; let us not forget how modern times Washington officials allowed 4,743 Puerto Ricans to die from neglect, following the devastation of Hurricane Maria.

 “It was love for the freedom of our homeland — Puerto Rico,” Nationalist iconic figure Doña Isabel Rosado once said, “that gave strength to the martyrs of Ponce.
 Nothing in this world is more powerful than this emotion — not even the guns of the colonial assassins.”